petar1808/Farmer/README.md

 ## Roadmap

+- Developing unit and integration tests
-- Integration with external storage service for managing files
+- Integration with external storage for file management
-- Implementing Scheduler
-- Implementing CQRS, Mediator and FluentValidation
-- Improving the user interface
-- Implementing Unit and Integration tests
+- Scheduling functionality for automated tasks
-- Adding support for mobile devices
+- Expanding support to mobile devices